 Green Spaces Report

-February 2017
+MAY 2017

-Produced in conjunction with the Steeple Claydon Neighbourhood Plan under the Neighbourhood Planning (General) Regulations 2012 in accordance with EU Directive 2001/42
+Published by Steeple Claydon Parish Council under the Neighbourhood Planning (General) Regulations 2012 in accordance with EU Directive 2001/42.

+GREEN SPACE

-GREEN SPACES 'Local green space' is a designation created in the National Planning Policy Framework (paragraphs 76-78).
+'Local green space' is a designation created in the National Planning Policy Framework (paragraphs 76-78).
 Local green spaces have the same level of protection from development as Green Belt land.

 In order to qualify for designation as a local green space, a site must meet each of the criteria set out in paragraph 77 of the National Planning Policy Framework (NPPF).
-These require that the site in question: - is in reasonably close proximity to the community it serves - is demonstrably special to a local community and holds a particular local significance (for example because of its beauty, historic significance, recreational value (e.g. as a playing field), tranquillity or richness of its wildlife) - is local in character and not an extensive tract of land.
+These require that the site in question:

+- is in reasonably close proximity to the community it serves - is demonstrably special to a local community and holds a particular local significance (for example because of its beauty, historic significance, recreational value (e.g. as a playing field), tranquillity or richness of its wildlife) - is local in character and not an extensive tract of land.

 NB - Designation as a local green space will not be appropriate for the majority of green areas or open spaces in any location.

-The following is a list of accessible green spaces that we wish to ensure are registered and formally protected under paragraph 77 of the NPPF: - 1 The recreation ground. - 2 Allotments on the corner of North End Road and Herds Hill. - 3 Allotments at Church Piece, Queen Catherine Road. - 4 Green spine between Sycamore Leys, Meadoway and Maple Leys - 5 Rear of Rookery Way. - 6 Ash Grove. - 7 Field to the south and east of St Michael's Church.
+The following is a list of accessible green spaces that we wish to ensure are registered and formally protected under paragraph 77 of the NPPF:

+- 1 The recreation ground. - 2 Allotments on the corner of North End Road and Herds Hill. - 3 Allotments at Church Piece, Queen Catherine Road. - 4 Green spine between Sycamore Leys, Meadoway and Maple Leys. - 5 Rear of Rookery Way. - 6 Ash Grove. - 7 Vicarage Lane orchard. - 8 Field to the south and east of St Michael's Church.

 Of these, numbers 1-6 are listed as 'accessible green spaces' in the Steeple Claydon Fact Pack produced by AVDC in 2011.
-Number 7 is a new green space proposed in the Steeple Claydon Neighbourhood Plan (SCNP).
+Numbers 7 and 8 are new local green spaces proposed in the Steeple Claydon Neighbourhood Plan (SCNP) Policy SC6.

-1 THE RECREATION GROUND Situated on the north side of village between North End Road and Meadoway (covering an area of approximately 3 hectares).
+1 THE RECREATION GROUND

+Situated on the north side of village between North End Road and Meadoway (covering an area of approximately 2.5 hectares).
 Features a pavilion and playing fields (football and cricket), children's play area and skateboard park.

-Steeple Claydon recreation ground Owned by Steeple Claydon Parish Council (SCPC).
+Steeple Claydon recreation ground

+Owned by Steeple Claydon Parish Council (SCPC).
 The SCNP questionnaire showed strong support for retaining and improving facilities.
 Outdoor sports facilities are favoured for green space designation.

-NPPF para.
-77 tests The space is almost surrounded by residential areas in the eastern half of the village.
+The space is almost surrounded by residential areas in the eastern half of the village.
 The recreation ground is very popular with local people for sports and informal enjoyment.
 It is the only space in the village for these activities and so is precious.
 It is local in character, being only approximately 2.5 hectares in area.
 It is well enclosed by development (and will be almost entirely enclosed with the completion of the consented North End Road scheme) and so cannot be described as an extensive tract of land.

-2 NORTH END ROAD ALLOTMENTS Situated at the junction of North End Road and Buckingham Road (1.8 hectares).
+2 NORTH END ROAD ALLOTMENTS

+Situated at the junction of North End Road and Buckingham Road (1.8 hectares).
 Twenty fully used allotment plots.
 Owned by the Verney Estate and leased to the Steeple Claydon Allotment and Horticultural Society.

-North End Road allotments NPPF para.
-77 Tests The site is one the north-east edge of the village, with housing immediately to its south.
+North End Road allotments

+The site is one the north-east edge of the village, with housing immediately to its south.
 It will be partially enclosed to the west by development with the completion of the consented adjoining North End Road scheme.
-It has important recreational value.
+It has important recreational and local amenity value.

 It is local in character, approximately 1.8 hectares in area, and so cannot be described as an extensive tract of land.